-Bridgewater State Hospital houses individuals with serious psychiatric needs who have pending criminal charges or criminal convictions.
-Despite reforms that have removed correctional officers from the units, Bridgewater remains a prison with the rules and punitive culture that correctional life entails.
+Bridgewater State Hospital (BSH) houses individuals with serious psychiatric needs who have pending criminal charges or criminal convictions.
+Despite reforms that have removed correctional officers from the housing units, BSH remains a prison with the rules and punitive culture that correctional life entails.
 People with mental health needs who are held by the Commonwealth deserve a therapeutic setting which maximizes the possibility of recovery.
-Most prisoners will return to the community.
-We should strive to return people in good mental health, with the personal resources to succeed.
+Most prisoners will return to the community; we should strive to return people in good mental health, with the personal resources to succeed.

-The prisoners at Bridgewater could be well-served in the DMH system.
-Most men at Bridgewater present similarly to patients residing in DMH hospitals.
-They share similar diagnoses, treatment histories, risk factors, and potential for improvement.
-They may have pending charges, require evaluations, or be serving sentences.
-All such cases can be handled by a state mental health agency.
-And, in fact, in 48 states, the state mental health agency serves such individuals exclusively, without the involvement of corrections.1
+BSH prisoners could be well-served in the DMH system.
+Most of these men present similarly to patients residing in DMH hospitals, sharing similar diagnoses, treatment histories, risk factors, and potential for improvement.
+While they may have pending charges, require evaluations, or be serving sentences, all such cases can be handled by a state mental health agency.
+And, in fact, in 48 states, the state mental health agency serves such individuals exclusively, without the involvement of corrections.

-Over the years, advocates have urged the state to transfer control of Bridgewater State Hospital.
-One consistent and reliable source of information regarding Bridgewater is the Disability Law Center (DLC), which has monitored conditions from inside the facility for a number of years, pursuant to agreement, court order, and as the Protection and Advocacy agency in Massachusetts.
+Over the years, advocates have urged the state to transfer control of BSH.
+One consistent and reliable source of information regarding BSH is the Disability Law Center (DLC), which has monitored conditions from inside the facility for a number of years, pursuant to agreement, court order, and as the Protection and Advocacy agency in Massachusetts.

-DLC reports describe a range of ongoing concerns at Bridgewater for years and repeatedly call for the transfer of control from DOC to DMH.
-The first of the DLC reports, published on May 18, 2018, focused on DOC and the medical vendor at the time, Correct Care Recovery Solutions.
-The report, published shortly after a series of reforms spurred by litigation and DLC monitoring, praised the "tremendous culture shift" and the "deeper commitment to treatment, rather than punishment" that Correct Care Recovery Solutions had brought to BSH in one year as the provider of medical services.2 After noting these successes, however, DLC flagged a series of issues that the agency would come back to repeatedly in subsequent reports on DOC and Wellpath activities at BSH.
+DLC reports describe a range of ongoing concerns at BSH for years and repeatedly call for the transfer of control from DOC to DMH The first of the DLC reports, published on May 18, 2018, focused on DOC and the medical vendor at the time, Correct Care Recovery Solutions.
+The report, published shortly after a series of reforms spurred by litigation and DLC monitoring, praised the "tremendous culture shift" and the "deeper commitment to treatment, rather than punishment" that Correct Care Recovery Solutions had brought to BSH in one year as the provider of medical services.
+After noting these successes, however, DLC flagged a series of issues that the agency would come back to repeatedly in subsequent reports on DOC and Wellpath activities at BSH.
 These issues included:

-- problems with the physical plant including temperature and decay due to age; - the involuntary administration of psychotropics, which Correct Care Recovery Solutions termed Emergency Treatment Orders (ETOs) without a court order, outside the legal parameters that allow for that possibility to a very limited extent in an emergency, and without complying with legal requirements regarding seclusion and restraint; - the need to continue to work toward actualizing person-centered treatment; - the need to implement the thus-far "aspirational" goal of remedying the limited amount, lack of variety, and poor quality of programming; - the need to supplement the inadequate services for patients with intellectual and developmental disabilities; - addressing a cohort of patients who do not need the strict security of BSH, but who could receive treatment in other settings, include DMH and DDS facilities and programs; - meeting the needs of the "almost three dozen" patients on the Residential Unit and Intensive Stabilization and Observation Unit at Old Colony, who, DLC notes, were not afforded "[M]any of the most significant positive changes to the physical and cultural environment at BSH" but who "have been shoehorned into a narrow island within a much larger prison environment, where their programming and recreational needs are generally limited and subordinate to the logistical and administrative needs of that correctional facility."3
+- problems with the physical plant including temperature and decay due to age; - the involuntary administration of psychotropics, which Correct Care Recovery Solutions termed Emergency Treatment Orders (ETOs) without a court order, outside the legal parameters that allow for that possibility to a very limited extent in an emergency, and without complying with legal requirements regarding seclusion and restraint; - the need to continue to work toward actualizing person-centered treatment; - the need to implement the thus-far "aspirational" goal of remedying the limited amount, lack of variety, and poor quality of programming; - the need to supplement the inadequate services for patients with intellectual and developmental disabilities; - addressing a cohort of patients who do not need the strict security of BSH, but who could receive treatment in other settings, include DMH and DDS facilities and programs; - meeting the needs of the "almost three dozen" patients on the Residential Unit and Intensive Stabilization and Observation Unit at Old Colony, who, DLC notes, were not afforded "[M]any of the most significant positive changes to the physical and cultural environment at BSH" but who "have been shoehorned into a narrow island within a much larger prison environment, where